 In the diagram above, right, you’ll notice that the dishwasher drain makes a high loop underneath the kitchen sink.
-This is the minimum requirement on every dishwasher drain installation – it’s required by every manufacturer of dishwasher, and it’s also required by the Minnesota State Plumbing Code (section 4715.1250).
+This is the minimum requirement for every dishwasher drain installation; it’s required by every manufacturer of dishwasher and it’s also required by the Minnesota State Plumbing Code (section 4715.1250).
 In fact, our plumbing code says “as high as possible under the countertop.”
-An alternative to installing a high loop is to install an air gap at the kitchen sink – it’s a device that actually mounts above the sink.
-I can’t imagine why anyone would do this if they didn’t have to – how ugly.
+An alternative to installing a high loop is to install an air gap at the kitchen sink.
+This is a device that actually mounts above the sink.
+I can’t imagine why anyone would do this if they didn’t have to, however.
+How ugly.
 In some parts of the country, these air gaps are required no matter what.
 Too bad for them.

 Although new dishwashers come from the manufacturer with the drain looped up at the side of the dishwasher, every installation manual still requires this high loop underneath the sink.

 I’ve heard different reasons for why an additional loop is required under the sink, so I decided to contact the manufacturers directly.

 I sent out an email to eight dishwasher manufacturers, asking them this question: